 The Diocese has 25 active and 15 retired clergy, two catechists, 110 lay readers, and two bishops.
 The majority of the active clergy are non-stipendiary.
 The Bishop of Missinippi, or Diocesan Indigenous Bishop, Adam Halkett was consecrated in 2012 as part of a vision called ᒫᒪᐃᐧ ᐃᓯ ᒥᔮᐧᒋᒧᐃᐧᐣ mâmawi isi miywâcimowin – Together in the Gospel.

-The Diocese is one of the 30 dioceses of the Anglican Church of Canada and belongs to the ecclesiastical Province of Rupert’s Land.
-The Diocese is also a proud member of the Council of the North and receives almost half of its annual funding from grant given through that Council.
+The Diocese is one of the 30 dioceses of the Anglican Church of Canada and belongs to the ecclesiastical Province of the Northern Lights, formerly known as the Province of Rupert's Land.
+The Diocese is also a proud member of the Council of the North and receives almost half of its annual funding from grants given through that Council.

 The Diocese has always been bilingual, Cree and English, and worship here has always been primarily from Cree and English editions of the Book of Common Prayer.